BZIvanov/Learning-Node.js/README.md

 ## ESLint and Prettier

 In order for them to work make sure you have enabled _Format On Save_ option in VS Code.
 You can find that option _File>Preferences>Settings_.

+To see the warnings from ESLint you need to have open VS Code on the root level with the configurations files for prettier and eslint.